kevinlam825/todope-app/README.md

 ## To-Do

-Your To-Do application should allow Users to create a project, and within the project create To-Do’s
+To-Do application should allow Users to create a project, and within the project create To-Do’s

-Your UI must allow Users to do the following:
+UI must allow Users to do the following:

 - See a list of all projects
 - Navigate into a project and view all To-Do’s associated with the project.